iviviano/Algorithms/Grading/HW3.md

 TOTAL:                  82/100
 ```

 Nice job with your implementations!
+You lost a lot of points on tests.
+Make sure to follow the directions and provide enough testing examples.